 The written notice is called the "Notice of Medicare Non-Coverage."
 To get a sample copy, call Customer Service (phone numbers are printed on the back cover of this booklet) or 1-800-MEDICARE (1-800-633-4227), 24-hours a day, 7 days a week.
 (TTY users should call 1-877-486-2048.)
-Or see a copy online at www.cms.gov/Medicare/Medicare-General-Information/BNI/MAEDNotices.html
+Or see a copy online at Or see a copy online at www.cms.gov/Medicare/Medicare-General-Information/BNI/MAEDNotices.html

-2. You must sign the written notice to show that you received it.

-- You or someone who is acting on your behalf must sign the notice.
+- 1. You receive a notice in writing.
+At least two days before our plan is going to stop covering your care, you will receive a notice. - The written notice tells you the date when we will stop covering the care for you. - The written notice also tells what you can do if you want to ask our plan to change this decision about when to end your care, and keep covering it for a longer period of time. - 2.
+You must sign the written notice to show that you received it. - You or someone who is acting on your behalf must sign the notice.
 (Section 4 tells how you can give written permission to someone else to act as your representative.) - Signing the notice shows only that you have received the information about when your coverage will stop.
 Signing it does not mean you agree with the plan that it's time to stop getting the care.